cmigz/today-i-learned/flexbox/flex-basics.md

 #### Column

-Will align children elements if the parent container in a column.
+Will align children elements if the parent container in a `column`.

 ```css
 .parent {